tsora1603/Pixora-theme/CONTRIBUTING.md

 Categories=Game;
 </pre>

-Only after obtaining it, open a new issue stating "[XYZ Application]  Missing Icon" + informing the icon's name.
+After obtaining it, open a new issue stating "[XYZ Application]  Missing Icon" + informing the icon's name.

+>[!]
-Please refrain from adding multiple icon requests into the same issue, as this makes the workflow quite chaotic.
+>Please refrain from adding multiple icon requests into the same issue, as this makes the workflow quite chaotic.

 ## Pull Requests